'Active Shooter' video game prompts outrage amid spate of school shootings

 A new video game that simulates school shootings is facing colossal backlash and demands that it be pulled amid a spate of school massacres across the United States.

-"Active Shooter" encourages players open fire inside classrooms and auditoriums as a heavy metal soundtrack thumps in the background, and is set to launch on June 6.
+"Active Shooter" encourages players to open fire inside classrooms and auditoriums as a heavy metal soundtrack thumps in the background; it is set to be released on June 6.

-But a Change.org petition calling for the game's release to be canceled had more than 57,000 signatures as of Tuesday morning.
+But a Change.org petition calling for that to be canceled had more than 57,000 signatures as of Tuesday morning.

 Related

-The game is being marketed days after the 23rd U.S. school shooting of 2018, and in the wake of another round of the emotionally charged debate over guns in America — led in part by student activists in Parkland, Florida, where 17 people were killed by a gunman at Marjory Stoneman Douglas High School on Valentine's Day.
+The game is being marketed days after the 23rd U.S. school shooting of 2018, and amid another round of the emotionally charged debate over guns in America — led in part by student activists in Parkland, Florida, where 17 people were killed by a gunman at Marjory Stoneman Douglas High School on Feb.
+14.

 Breaking News Emails

-The computer game is slated to be released next month via digital marketplace Steam, and is developed by Revived Games, which is marketing it as a "dynamic SWAT simulator."
+The computer game is to be released via the digital marketplace Steam, and is developed by Revived Games, which is marketing it as a "dynamic SWAT simulator."
 It offers the option to play either the shooter or a SWAT team member.

 Acid, the publisher of the game, addressed the controversy in a confusing blog post last week on Steam's forums, writing: "After receiving such high amount of critics and hate, I will more likely remove the shooters [sic] role in this game by the release, unless if it can be kept as it is right now."